Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

 Romain Pierrot

-Romain trained at the Condé School in product design.
-He then went on to complete a master's degree in project management.
+Romain trained at the Condé school in product design.
+Then he completed a master’s in project management.

 Romain Studio Ammo maritime design

-The Condé School is a leading institution in design, illustration, photography, animation, and heritage restoration.
-It's the place to be for future designers.
-The school's goal is to create the right conditions for the emergence of new talent.
-The feedback is positive and shows that a great deal of energy is being invested in new research projects.
+The Condé school is a leading school in design, illustration, photography, animation cinema, and heritage restoration.
+It’s The Place To Be for future designers.
+The school’s goal is to create the right conditions for the emergence of new talents.
+Feedback is positive and shows a great energy invested in new research projects.
 There is also a scholarship program for the most deserving students.

-The connection between the designers didn't happen at school as we might think.
-In fact, this meeting took place later, at a special event.
+The connection between the designers did not happen at school as one might think.
+In fact, this meeting took place later, during a special event.

 A meeting for a trophy

-The two founders of Studio Ammo met after graduating from the Condé school.
-It all happened during a competition organized by Maison du Monde.
-The theme of the competition was sustainable design.
+It was right after graduating from the Condé school that the two creators of studio Ammo met.
+It all happened during the competition organized by Maison du Monde.
+The competition theme was sustainable creation.
 Justine and Romain teamed up during the event for a joint proposal.

 Colorful pieces

-The aim of the Maison du Monde competition is to reward students and young designers by promoting eco-design.
-They reward students with four prizes:
+The goal of the Maison du Monde competition is to reward students and young designers by promoting eco-design.
+They reward students through four prizes:

-• The “furniture” prize: a check for €2,500, the opportunity to do an internship with the Maisons du Monde Designer teams and the creation of the prototype.
+• The "furniture" prize: a check for €2,500, the opportunity to do an internship with the Maisons du Monde Designers teams, and the creation of the prototype as a reward.

-• The “Decoration and Household Linens” prize: a check for €2,500 and the opportunity to complete an internship with the team of designers.
+• The "Decoration and Home Linen" prize: a check for €2,500 and the opportunity to do an internship with the design team.

-• The FSC special price: to promote certified furniture
+• The special FSC prize: to promote certified furniture

 The Bonnie and Clyde of design

-Justine and Romain realized how complementary they were during this competition.
-After talking with them, I realized how much their differences are obvious.
-They have a very close-knit way of working and find common ground in maritime design.
+Justine and Romain realized their complementarity during this contest.
+After talking with them, I realize how obvious their differences are.
+They have a very close way of working and find themselves in the maritime design.

-Romain is much more focused on technology thanks to his engineering studies.
-He enjoys experimenting with new techniques.
-Justine, on the other hand, is more conceptual.
-She prefers to use her imagination and pencil to develop designs.
-In their approach, Justine draws and Romain sees if the project is feasible.
+Romain is much more focused on technique thanks to his engineering school background.
+He likes experimenting with new techniques.
+On the other hand, Justine is more conceptual.
+She prefers to use her imagination and pencil to create drawings.
+In their way of working, Justine draws and Romain checks if the project is feasible.
 They then start manufacturing if the project is realistic.

 Their duo is aligned thanks to their shared references and inspirations.
-They love and admire the same things.
+They like and admire the same things.
 This allows them to quickly get to the heart of the matter.
-There's a symbiosis between the manufacturing and creative sides.
+There is a symbiosis between the manufacturing and the creative parts.
 Justine and Romain are a bit like the Bonnie and Clyde of design.

 An inspiration in maritime design

-Justine and Romain's inspirations are clear.
+Justine and Romain’s inspirations are clear.
 They come from several horizons.
-First, there's maritime design, the Morbihan region, its landscape, the ocean, the coasts, and of course, the vegetation.
+First of all, there is maritime design, the Morbihan, its landscape, the ocean, the coasts, and of course the vegetation.
 They love experimenting with new activities.
-We can better understand their taste for surfing.
+This helps us better understand their passion for surfing.
 This sport allows them to discover new territories.
-It's a way of traveling that's close to their hearts.
+It’s a way of traveling that is close to their hearts.

 Dipló Mirror

-The Ammo duo loves to discover and try new activities.
-This is how they create ever more surprising projects.
+The Ammo duo loves discovering and trying new activities.
+It’s thanks to this that they create ever more amazing projects.

 Maritime design

-Ammo Studio's design is defined as enthusiastic and gentle.
-Justine and Romain particularly appreciate the lightness of curves.
-Their working method draws on elements of their inspiration.
+The design of the Ammo studio is defined as enthusiastic and gentle.
+Justine and Romain especially love lightness in curves.
+Their working method starts from elements drawn from their inspirations.

 Their dreams

-Collaborations don't scare them.
-For them, it's an opportunity to enrich themselves.
-Both technically and spiritually.
-Indeed, they already nourish each other on a daily basis.
-But their thirst for knowledge is a driving force for reaching out to others.
+Collaborations do not scare them.
+For them, it is an opportunity to grow, both technically and spiritually.
+Indeed, they already feed off each other daily.
+But their thirst for learning drives them to meet others.
 So why stop there?

-The Ammo studio is, above all, a team effort.
-This allows them to go faster and further.
-Indeed, the exchange allows them to move the project forward when one of them is stuck.
-This brings a different perspective to the project and allows them to give themselves every chance of successfully completing their projects.
+Studio Ammo is above all a team effort.
+It allows them to go faster and further.
+Indeed, exchange helps them move the project forward when one of them gets stuck.
+This brings another vision to the project and helps maximize their chances of successfully completing their projects.

 Noble French materials

-Justine and Romain regularly advocate the use of high-quality French materials.
-It's a no-brainer for them.
-They thrive in their business thanks to this approach.
-It's an opportunity for them to work with high-quality materials.
+Justine and Romain regularly advocate the use of noble French materials.
+For them, it is obvious.
+They thrive in their work thanks to this approach.
+They are fortunate to work with noble materials.
 They cultivate short supply chains to find partners.

 This goes hand in hand with their conceptual and poetic projects.
-Their maritime design has more meaning by using materials they love with greater added value.
+Their maritime design gains more meaning by using materials they love with greater added value.

-Not forgetting that it is also part of their personal values.
-They are therefore not among those who abuse the term “Made In France” .
+Not to mention that this is also part of their personal values.
+They are therefore not among those who abuse the term “Made In France”.

-Their personal values are centered around their inspirations.
-Above all, they want to create an exclusive design that conveys inspiration.
-They are particularly sensitive to global warming.
-It's therefore obvious to them to work with eco-friendly materials.
-They want to highlight materials that have the least possible impact on the environment whenever possible.
+Their personal values focus on their inspirations.
+Above all, they want to create exclusive designs that inspire.
+They are especially sensitive to global warming.
+It is therefore obvious for them to work with eco-friendly materials.
+They aim to highlight materials that have the least possible environmental impact whenever possible.

-• A short circuit: to avoid greenhouse gas emissions in order to protect our environment.
+• A short supply chain: to avoid greenhouse gas emissions and protect our environment.

-• Made in France: this is a unique know-how, when you consume locally you participate in the economy of your country and you support French industry.
+• Made in France: it is a unique know-how; when you buy locally, you support your country's economy and the French industry.

 How to follow Studio Ammo

-You can follow the Ammo studio via their Instagram account @ammo_designstudio .
-It's worth the detour!
-You'll discover the influence of maritime design and the secrets of their workshop.
-I particularly enjoyed the assembly of their Pandore side table.
-They don't hesitate to highlight the materials they work with.
-It's also a space of expression on which they showcase their designs and their way of working.
-You'll discover their inspirations through colorful, dynamic, and soft photos.
+You can follow Studio Ammo via their Instagram account @ammo_designstudio.
+It's worth the visit!
+You will discover the influence of maritime design and the secrets of their workshop.
+I particularly enjoyed assembling their table Pandore's spare.
+They don’t hesitate to highlight the materials they work with.
+It’s also a space for expression where they stage their designs and their way of working.
+You will discover their inspirations through colorful, dynamic, and soft photos.

 Instagram Studio Ammo